awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/README.md

 ## SDK implementations

-This application has been implemented with the AWS SDKs below.
-You can use deploy one of these implementations by following the [Deployment instructions](#deployment-instructions).
+This application has been implemented with the following AWS SDKs.
+To deploy one of these implementations, follow the [Deployment instructions](#deployment-instructions).

 - [Ruby](../../ruby/cross-services/feedback-sentiment-analyzer/README.md)